colinnuk/csharp-models-to-typescript/README.md

   "UseSingleQuote": true
 }
 ```
-Only InputFolder & OutputFodler are required
+Only InputFolder & OutputFolder are required.

 ## License